Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

     // Query for embedded documents
+    // For a document to be selected out, there must be at least 1 specific array element matching the inner-most filter. db.reviews.find({
+        comments: {
+            $elemMatch: {
+                user: "Mary Williams",
+                year: {
+                    $lt: 2015
+                }
+            }
+        }
-    db.reviews.find({comments: {$elemMatch: {user: "Mary Williams"}}})  // Select all the documents in "reviews" collections where in the "comment" array field, "user" is "Mary Williams"
+    })  // Select all the documents in "reviews" collection, where in the "comment" array field, "user" is "Mary Williams" and "date" is before 2015.

+    // Query for geospatial data
+    db.theaters.find({
+        location.geo: {
+            $geoWithin: {
+                $centerSphere: [
+                    [-109.03570413346142, 36.16356989496471],
+                    0.10854253384250637  // In earth radians
+                ]
+            }
+        }
+    })  // Select all the documents in "theaters" collection, where in the "location.geo" geoJSON field, the location point is within a specified circle
+    // Similarly, we use "$nearSphere" operator.
+    // NOTE!!!!!
+The usage of "$nearSphere" operator requires a geospatial index on, in this case, "location.geo". db.theaters.find({
+        location.geo: {
+            $nearSphere: {
+                $geometry: {
+                    "type": "Point",
+                    "coordinates": [-73.9899604, 40.7575067]
+                },
+                $maxDistance: 1000  // In meters
+            }
+        }
+    })
     ```

   * Update documents (Manipulate fields)